 Both models are also fitted with a serial interface which allows the Diskfax to be connected directly to a PC so that you don't need to copy files onto a floppy disk before transfer.

-Our model is the DF2000/1 with a serial number of 00170 and was kindly donated by Edward Gladstone
+The example in our collection is model DF2000/1 with a serial number of 00170 and was kindly donated by Edward Gladstone.Date : 1990

 This exhibit has a reference ID of CH15814.
 Please quote this reference ID in any communication with the Centre for Computing History.